 Pulling out his phone, Crewe shook his head already scrolling through his contact list.
 “I appreciate the attempt at flattery.
 But if you don’t see anything, I doubt I’ll find something worth reporting.”

 “Oh, your compliments…they’re what I live for.”
-Darren pulled out a pack of cigarettes from his pocket.
+Dunstan pulled out a pack of cigarettes from his pocket.